 With a rapidly changing global economy, it is essential that American workers have the skills and training necessary to succeed.
 Congress took a significant step to help workers when it passed the Workforce Innovation and Investment Act (WIOA), originally named The SKILLS Act, in the 113th Congress.
 This important law consolidates ineffective programs, cuts bureaucracy, and provides more flexible job training services.
-In the 114th Congress I cosponsored H.R.5587, the Strengthening Career and Technical Education for the 21st Century Act, which reauthorizes the Carl D. Perkins Career and Technical Education Act.
-This important legislation, which helps ensure technical education is focused on meeting the needs of local communities and local employers, passed the House but was not considered by the Senate.
+For the 115th Congress, I am a cosponsor for H.R.
+2353, the Strengthening Career and Technical Education for the 21st Century Act, which reauthorizes the Carl D. Perkins Career and Technical Education Act.
+This important legislation, which helps ensure technical education is focused on meeting the needs of local communities and local employers, passed the House and is currently in the Senate awaiting consideration.
 I hope we will continue working to improve CTE and ensure we have enough skilled Americans to fill our economy’s future employment needs.

 Jobs & the Economy

 As a member of the Education and the Workforce Committee, I have joined with my colleagues to advance legislation that will strengthen our education system, improve workforce training opportunities, and protect workers’ rights.
 This entails encouraging innovation in Career and Technical Education and reducing the regulatory burden on students, small business owners, and working families.
 We must move forward in all of these areas to keep the American economy competitive in the 21st Century.